 The transition to a post secondary environment can be extremely difficult in the face of parental inexperience, indifference, and even hostility.
 The F.A.R.
 Project ensures that Pathways alumni have the supports in place to navigate what can be a complicated process of multiple applications, grants, bursaries, loans, scholarships, course selection, school policies, transportation, and part time work.

 Rotary Centennial Monarch Butterfly Garden

-The Rotary Centennial Monarch Butterfly Garden at Rotary Park in Kingston will provide a space to attract Monarch Butterflies and encourage the butterfly population to increase.
+The Rotary Centennial Monarch Butterfly Garden at Rotary Park in Kingston provides a space to attract Monarch Butterflies and encourage the butterfly population to increase.
 The 156 sq. ft. garden is located close to the pavilion.
-It was constructed in September and the planting will take place in the Spring 2021.
+It was constructed in September and the planting took place in May.